jcolag/entropy-arbitrage/2025-11-23-free-culture-licensing-2.md

 When I talked about wanting a [good-faith pledge](#good-faith-pledge) from creators for various aspects of licensing, multiple contributors force that to happen quickly.
 Once I accept somebody's contribution to a project, they literally control the copyright to that part of the project, so I would need their permission to do anything with the project that would violate the license, or I would need to discard their contributions and anything relying on them, which qualify as derivative works.

-Therefore, companies (and projects that plan to launch companies) love to insist that they need your copyright before they can accept your help, in the form of the [contributor license agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement).
+Therefore, companies (and projects that plan to launch companies) love to insist that they need your copyright before they can accept your help, in the form of the {% wiki Contributor_License_Agreement|contributor license agreement|en %}.
 Deny that practice through the license, and those companies can no longer cheat the terms of the license.

 ### Annotation